ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

   url: https://www.utdallas.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I’m a second-year Ph.D. candidate at the University of Texas at Dallas (UTD).
-My academic advisor is Prof. Cong Liu in computer science department.
-Before joining UTD, I received my bachelor’s degree from Southern University of Science and Technology (SUSTech) in July 2020.
-My research interests include real-time systems, robotic systems, software engineering and machine learning.
+bio: Zexin Li is a second-year Ph.D. candidate at the University of Texas at Dallas (UTD).
+His academic advisor is Prof. Cong Liu in computer science department.
+Before joining UTD, he received bachelor’s degree from Southern University of Science and Technology (SUSTech) in July 2020.
+His research interests include but not limited to real-time systems, robotic systems, software engineering and machine learning.

 # Interests to show in About widget
 interests: